-Street view of five story building in an urban setting with people walking by.
+Street view of five story building in an urban setting.

-Street view of five story building in an urban setting with people walking by.
+Street view of five story building in an urban setting.

 The Black Panther

 Located in West Oakland, The Black Panther is a groundbreaking affordable housing community that supports very low-income and formerly incarcerated individuals.
-Working with local non-profit Oakland and the World Enterprise (OAW) and McCormack Barron Salazar (MBS), MWA helped design a five-story apartment building with residential, community, and commercial spaces.
+Working with local non-profit Oakland and the World Enterprise (OAW) and McCormack Barron Salazar (MBS), MWA designed this five-story apartment building with residential, community, and commercial spaces.
 Situated just three blocks from BART, the development is a transit-oriented community with convenient access to downtown Oakland, San Francisco, and the entire Bay Area.

 PROJECT CONTACT